isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-03-03-Response-Speech-by-Mr-Edwin-Tong-at-the-Committee-of-Supply-2022-Minlaw.md

 28. For fresh applications in Singapore for ancillary orders for foreign divorces, our courts have been mindful to avoid unnecessary re-litigation.
 Their approach is to respect and recognise any foreign custody order made in the child’s habitual residence, unless there are exceptional circumstances which militate against that.

 {:start="29"}
-29. That said, we will continue to consider Mr Nair’s feedback.
+29. That said, we will consider Mr Nair’s feedback.

 *Law reform*